vitaly921/RandomWalk/README.md

 | Animation |   ❌    |    ✅ |          ✅          |     <img src="images/animation_with_visual_metrics.gif" alt="setting_window" width="400" height="200" align="center"/>     |
 | Animation |   ✅    |    ✅ |          🔒           |   <img src="images/animation_repeating_with_metrics.gif" alt="setting_window" width="400" height="200" align="center"/>    |

-    Please note!
-The results can be used for any type of graph.
+    Note: the results can be used for any type of graph.

 # 📏 Metrics